GBHyland/CIC-Developer/Guides/Day2-Session1-Create-Custom-UI.md

 </html>

 ```
-2. Since this HTML code loads a few images, we need to create the proper directory so they will exist at run-time.
-In finder/explorer, navigate to the folder at the following path: ```libs/plugins/yourpluginname/src/lib/pages/nine-si``` and create a new folder titled ```images```.
-Place the image file from this github found [here](./images-for-ui/) into the _images_ folder.

 3. Change the name of the button that launches your page:
    - Open the file titled ```nine-si-menu-item.component.html``` found at the directory: ```libs/plugins/yourpluginname/src/lib/pages/nine-si```.
    - Paste the following code over the entire content of this file: